dahall/Vanara/Windows.Shell.Common/readme.md

 [Vanara.Windows.Shell.MemoryPropertyStore](https://github.com/dahall/Vanara/search?l=C%23&q=MemoryPropertyStore) | An in-memory property store.
 [Vanara.Windows.Shell.ShellContextMenu.MenuItemInfo](https://github.com/dahall/Vanara/search?l=C%23&q=MenuItemInfo) | Provides information about a single menu entry discovered in a native menu.
 [Vanara.PInvoke.MessageLoop.MessageEventArgs](https://github.com/dahall/Vanara/search?l=C%23&q=MessageEventArgs) | Holds a copy of the MSG instance retrieved by GetMessage.
-[Vanara.PInvoke.MessageLoop](https://github.com/dahall/Vanara/search?l=C%23&q=MessageLoop) | <para> This class encapsulates the management of a message loop for an application.
+[Vanara.PInvoke.MessageLoop](https://github.com/dahall/Vanara/search?l=C%23&q=MessageLoop) | <p> This class encapsulates the management of a message loop for an application.
 It supports queuing a callback to the application via the message loop to enable the app to return from a call and continue processing that call later.
-This behavior is needed when implementing a shell verb as verbs must not block the caller. </para> <note type="note">The ComObject derived class should call QueueNonBlockingCallback in its invoke function, for example IExecuteCommand::Execute() or IDropTarget::Drop() passing a method that will complete the initialization work.</note>
+This behavior is needed when implementing a shell verb as verbs must not block the caller. </p> <note type="note">The ComObject derived class should call QueueNonBlockingCallback in its invoke function, for example IExecuteCommand::Execute() or IDropTarget::Drop() passing a method that will complete the initialization work.</note>
 [Vanara.Configuration.MRUManager](https://github.com/dahall/Vanara/search?l=C%23&q=MRUManager) | A class that manages a Most Recently Used file listing.
 [Vanara.Windows.Shell.NativeClipboard](https://github.com/dahall/Vanara/search?l=C%23&q=NativeClipboard) | Static class with methods to interact with the Clipboard.
 [Vanara.Windows.Shell.ProgId](https://github.com/dahall/Vanara/search?l=C%23&q=ProgId) | Represents a programmatic identifier in the registry for an application.